-- 1 Tablespoon beef bouillon (I use Better than Bouillon brand.)
+- Beef Base (or bouillon cubes): I use Better than Bouillon Beef Base.

 - 1 lb carrots, minced

 - 6 stalks celery, minced

 - 2 lg (or 3 medium) onions, minced